E. Coli Found in Meat Causes 500,000 UTIs a Year

 “People often dismiss bladder infections as minor annoyances, but the bladder is a major gateway to patients' kidneys and bloodstream,” said Liu, associate professor of environmental and occupational health at GWU and co-director of the GWU Antibiotic Resistance Action Center, in a statement.
 “The bladder is a major gateway to patients' kidneys and bloodstream,” Liu added.

-“Those over the age of 55 and vulnerable populations such as and transplant patients are at the highest risk for life-threatening blood infections,” Liu added.
+“Those over the age of 55 and vulnerable populations such as cancer and transplant patients are at the highest risk for life-threatening blood infections,” Liu added.
 “But, young and healthy people are equally at danger.”

 The negative effects that eating meat has on one's body.